eevee/eev.ee/content/2015-12-19-you-should-make-a-doom-level-part-1.markdown

 Anyway.

 Go to File > New > Map, and you'll get a little prompt.
 The defaults are terrible, so **make sure** you set the game to Doom 2 and the port to ZDoom!
 Otherwise SLADE will be very confused.
-You'll also want to set the base resource the `doom2.wad`.
+You'll also want to set the base resource to `doom2.wad`.
 You only have to do this once; I think SLADE will remember these as defaults in the future.

 After this you'll get another little prompt, which _should_ have `MAP01` as the map name and UDMF as the format.
 Click OK, and finally, at long last, you're in a map editor.